isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 Just like how a building requires a firm foundation to meet safety requirements, clinical research studies also require a strong foundation to ensure data integrity and validity.

-&gt; According to both Yoko and Guo Liang, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.
+According to both Yoko and Guo Liang, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.

 “Researchers will come to us with the research dataset collected from the field work and hope our analysis validates the data and supports their study findings,” said Guo Liang who holds a medical degree with specialisation in preventive medicine and a Master’s degree in Public Health.